 The Microsoft Store is where you discover exciting new apps or games.
 That also happens to be the only legitimate place to source your apps for the Windows 10 platform.

 However, so much for the importance of the Store, oftentimes, you might end up viewing the message The server stumbled message after clicking on the Microsoft Store icon, with error code 0X80072EFD shown for further reference.

-Frustrating that sure is but fret not, here are 6 possible workarounds.
+Frustrating that sure is but fret not, here are some possible workarounds.